tochman/the_blue_print/chapters/09-5-monitoring-and-observability.md

-# Monitoring and Observability: Understanding Your Application's Real-World Performance
+# Monitoring and observability: understanding your application's real-world performance

 Picture this scenario: Your React application passes all tests, deploys successfully, and shows green status indicators.
 Yet users are abandoning shopping carts, reporting slow loading times, and encountering errors you've never seen.
 The gap between "working in development" and "working for users" is what monitoring and observability help you bridge.

-This chapter transforms how you think about application health—from basic uptime checks to understanding the complete user experience.
+This chapter transforms how you think about application health: from basic uptime checks to understanding the complete user experience.
 You'll learn to build monitoring systems that tell meaningful stories about your application's performance and help you make data-driven improvements.

 ## The Hidden Reality of Production Applications